Palm trees are also called as Arecaceae.

 There are about 50 types of indoor palm trees available in the world.

-In this article, I have listed the best indoor palm trees that are more suited for the conditions in India.
+In this article, I have listed the best indoor palm trees that are more suited for the conditions.
 I have also covered the conditions that are best suited to grow these palm trees within your house.

 SIDE NOTE: Being tropical, all palm trees require high humidity.